hannahtuttle/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+    A token is used for authentication, when a person sign up for a service they can be given a token and that is how they sign in to their partticullare saved data.

 - [ ] What steps can you take in your web apps to keep your data secure?

+    In terms of front end, you can set up axios call with aithentication so that no one can view or change data if they don't have a token (private routes).
+You can also set it up that when someone signs in they receive their specific token.

 - [ ] Describe how web servers work.

+    Web servers are a network of servers that are used to store data.
+So when someone searches for a wedbiste, they are making a call to a server that makes a call to another server until they find the server that holds the data they are looking for.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+    C - create - axios.post
+    R - retrieve - axios.get
+    U - update - axios.put
+    D - delete - axios.delete

 ## Project Set Up